hsjferson/hsjferson/README.md

 </p>

- This is where I open things and break things :rofl:
+This is where I code and break things :rofl:

 - 🔭 I’m currently working on something cool :wink:
 - 💬 Ask me about anything related to Javascript/Typescript/React-Native/FireBase/NodeJs/Flutter